-When it comes to how to write a cheque, UK residents will need to include the same information every time to make sure it goes through.
+When writing a cheque, you need to include the same information every time to make sure it goes through.

 The payee's name (the payee is the person you’re paying)